 Tim Burton’s Nightmare Before Christmas is a popular theme choice for alternative and some Goth weddings.
 Halloween meets Christmas makes for a truly alternative wedding.
 Dressing your venue in black, white, red and grey ribbons on chair backs and tables help create the Nightmare before Christmas look.
 Choosing a Jack Skeleton and Sally wedding cake will finish off the theme.
 Gothic brides gowned in black, reds, purple, green and gold, wearing fake fur, velvets, satin and lace are a contrast to the brightness of Christmas colours.
 Adding darker colours ,Christmas decorations and a Christmas tree brings the two holidays together.
 Victorian Gothic or Steampunk themed weddings are popular as most of our Christmas images are based on the Victorian or Dickensian Christmas depictions.

 As the Pagan holiday of Yule is celebrated in December, this theme is also popular for alternative weddings.
 With the traditional Yule log taking pride of place by the cake, tables can be decorated with mini personalised logs for guests.
+More information on Yule weddings can be found here.
 The traditional wedding besom broom which is jumped over during the ceremony can be decorated with the same colour ribbons used during the handfasting ceremony.
 Candle lit evening weddings dressed with natural decorations such as wreaths, garlands, holly, ivy and evergreen trees really are beautiful at this time of year.

 Whatever time of year you choose to get married, define your day your way.
 For more information on alternative wedding ceremonies and alternative Celebrant weddings, please contact me